psi4/psi4/doc/sphinxman/source/scf.rst

 identify negligible integral contributions in extended systems.
 To activate sieving, set the |scf__ints_tolerance| keyword to your desired cutoff (1.0E-12 is recommended for most applications).
-To choose the type of sieving, set the |mints__screening| keyword to your desired option.
+To choose the type of sieving, set the |globals__screening| keyword to your desired option.
 For Schwarz screening, set it to ``SCHWARZ``, for CSAM, ``CSAM``, and for density matrix-based screening, ``DENSITY``.

 SCHWARZ